JaedenBardati/powderday-image/README.md

 A repository of convenience python functions and classes that handle the image output of the Powderday radiative transfer simulation.

 ### Requirements
-numpy, matplotlib, astropy, pandas, h5py, [Hyperion](https://pypi.org/project/Hyperion/)
+numpy, matplotlib, astropy, pandas, photutils, h5py, [Hyperion](https://pypi.org/project/Hyperion/)

 ### Description
 The `powderdayimage.py` file contains the following convenience functions and classes: